-Stereo expansion tutorial
+Stereo field & expansion tutorial

 As we gradually move away from the need for monophonic production, we look at the various ways to make audio sound wider within the confines of your two available speakers.
 This section contains a summary of the principles involved, and the tools used to create these spatial effects.

 Let's start off by taking a look at the physical side of our hearing.
 Each a of our ears has an area of focus.
 We can clarify this by saying that each ear is recording sound coming from both a side axis and a smaller area in front via the pinna.
 Theoretically, for us to be able to hear the widest possible sound we can, each ear would have to receive an entirely different sound from the other.
 This can be achieved either by wearing headphones, or by positioning a monitor next to each ear, and playing something completely different into each channel.
 This can sound very disturbing, so we tend to use a stereo processor (e.g. MStereoProcessor), to control the spatial characteristics of a sound..

 The Stereo analyzer in the image above basically shows 2 diagonal axes, one for the left channel and the other for the right, with each point representing a sample.
 If the analyzer displays a vertical line, then both channels are completely identical indicating that the signal is monophonic.
 If a horizontal axis is produced, then the channels are completely out of phase, and one is an inverted version of another.
 The ideal shape would be a vertical ellipse, not too thin but not too wide either as this can sound artificial.
 If we return to our earlier example and play something completely different into each ear, then the stereo image would probably look like a circle, becoming more vertical or horizontal from time to time.
 This indicates that the two channels are not correlated.